michelebernardini/fibrosis-risk-prediction/README.md

 # fibrosis-risk-prediction

 Hepatic steatosis, or nonalcoholic fatty liver disease (NAFLD), affects a significant portion of the global population and can lead to more severe liver conditions, including hepatic fibrosis.
 Early and accurate risk prediction of fibrosis is crucial for timely intervention.
-Traditional diagnostic methods are invasive and carry risks, while imaging techniques and blood-based biomarkers have limitations in routine clinical practice.
+Traditional diagnostic methods are invasive and carry risks, while imaging techniques and blood-based biomarkers have limitations in routine general practice.
-This study presents a machine learning (ML)-based clinical decision support system (CDSS) designed to assess the risk of hepatic fibrosis in patients with NAFLD using routine laboratory tests.
+This study presents a machine learning-based clinical decision support system designed to assess the risk of hepatic fibrosis in patients with NAFLD using routine laboratory tests.
-The framework is developed using extensive electronic health record data from 1,272,572 patients over a 15-year clinical history.
+The framework is developed using electronic health record data collected over 15 years, initially encompassing 1,272,572 patients from general practice.
+After applying clinical selection criteria, two cohorts of 12,960 and 25,478 patients were used for model development and evaluation.
-It provides a robust foundation for monitoring fibrosis risk by implementing a novel screening method for NAFLD patients.
-This method innovatively preprocesses predictors by leveraging well-established clinical indicators, such as the hepatic steatosis index and fibrosis-4 index, alongside a minimal and selected number of routine lab tests, making it practical and cost-effective for widespread clinical use.
-The ML core of the proposed CDSS is represented by a reliable and transparent eXtreme Gradient Boosting model.
+The proposed approach provides a robust foundation for monitoring fibrosis risk by implementing a novel screening method, which preprocesses predictors by leveraging well-established clinical indicators (e.g., hepatic steatosis index, fibrosis-4 index), alongside a selected minimal number of predictors, making it practical and cost-effective for widespread clinical use.
-The study's findings indicate promising results for screening and monitoring fibrosis risk in NAFLD patients, achieving the best AUC of 92.97.
+The study's findings indicate promising results for screening and monitoring fibrosis risk in NAFLD patients, achieving the best AUC of 92.97%, PRAUC of 75.44%, and Sensitivity of 79.63%.

 To execute the script:
 - Run 'main_CDSS.py' to train and evaluate the XGB model for both Case 1 and Case 2.